Applet : Java Glossary

 3. An Applet must run inside a browser.
 This adds an extra level of complication and uncertainty as different browsers have different bugs.

 4. Unless you spin off a separate Thread, an Applet has no mechanism to do any calculation that takes more than a fraction of a second.
+All Applets on a page used to run no the same thread.
+Now they each get their own thread.

 The big appeal of Applets to the beginner is that you can post your handiwork on the web for everyone to play with and admire.

 The easiest way to write an Applet is to start with a working one, perhaps one of mine.
-Write it as a hybrid, and debug it as an application.
+Write it as a hybrid and debug it as an application.
 Once you have it working as an application, test it as an Applet in a browser.
 If you have an IDE (Integrated Development Environment) like Intellij Idea, you can run it in the IDE as an Applet as an intermediate phase between testing as an application and as an Applet in a browser.

 Unsigned Applet Restrictions